 02 Nov Educational scholarships for Employees or their families

-Provided certain conditions are met, there will be no tax or reporting implications where an employer funds a ‘fortuitous’ scholarship for an employee’s family member.
-Broadly, this means that there must be no direct connection between the employee working for the employer and their family member getting the scholarship.
+Provided certain conditions met, there will be no tax or reporting implications.
+Where an employer funds a ‘fortuitous’ scholarship for an employee’s family member.
+This means that there must be no direct connection between the employee.
+Who is working for the employer and their family member getting the scholarship?

 A scholarship is ‘fortuitous’ if all the following apply:

 - the person with the scholarship is in full-time education

 - The scholarship will still go to that person, even if the member of their family did not work for the employer